Analysis | What to know about Ketanji Brown Jackson, Biden’s pick for the Supreme Court

 She’s got a background made for a Supreme Court nominee: Jackson grew up in Miami, her mom a public teacher and her father a lawyer for the school board.
 One of her uncles was the city’s police chief.

-She was a high school debate champion, graduated from Harvard Law, where she was an editor on the prestigious Harvard Law Review.
+She was a high school debate champion, and she graduated from Harvard Law, where she was an editor on the Harvard Law Review.

-She’s been a federal judge for nine years, and last year got on one of the most prestigious federal courts: the U.S. Court of Appeals for the D.C.
-Circuit.
-That appeals court is widely seen as a waiting bench for likely Supreme Court candidates.
+She has been a federal judge for nine years, and last year Biden appointed her to the U.S. Court of Appeals for the D.C.
+Circuit, widely seen as a waiting bench for likely Supreme Court candidates.

 Before that, she was a public defender and clerk for Breyer.

 Jackson is married, with two daughters.
 She’s 51 and would be one of the younger justices.
 (Breyer, the oldest, is 83.
-Amy Coney Barrett, the youngest, is 50.)
+Justice Amy Coney Barrett, the youngest, is 50.)

-She’s won over the support of some Republicans in the past: Three Senate Republicans voted to confirm her to the seat she has now on the D.C. circuit court — a not-insignificant number these days.
+She has won the support of some Republicans in the past: Three Senate Republicans voted to confirm her to the seat she has now on the D.C. circuit court — a not-insignificant number these days.
 They were Lindsey Graham of South Carolina, Susan Collins of Maine and Lisa Murkowski of Alaska.

 “I think she’s qualified for the job.
 She has a different philosophy than I do,” Graham told reporters at the time.

-When she was being confirmed for her first federal judgeship in 2012, Paul Ryan, who would go on to be the Republican House speaker, introduced her.
+When she was being confirmed for her first federal judgeship in 2012, then-Rep. Paul Ryan (R-Wis.), who would go on to be House speaker, introduced her.
 The two are related by marriage (Ryan’s sister-in-law is married to the twin brother of Jackson’s husband).
-Ryan said "although our politics may differ, my praise for Ketanji’s intellect, for her character, for her integrity, it is unequivocal.”
+Ryan said “although our politics may differ, my praise for Ketanji’s intellect, for her character, for her integrity, it is unequivocal.”

-But it’s not clear if any Republicans would support her now.
-Another potential nominee, J. Michelle Childs, a judge in South Carolina, had at least one Republican senator, Graham, talking favorably about her.
+But it’s not clear if any Senate Republicans would support her now.
+Another potential nominee, J. Michelle Childs, a judge in South Carolina, had at least one GOP senator, Graham, talking favorably about her.

 If all 50 Senate Democrats support her, Biden doesn’t need any Republican votes to get her nomination confirmed by the Senate.
 But given how Biden had prioritized bipartisanship, he may like for his nominee to get some Republican votes.